 Figure 2.8.10: System Design

-When making the design of system, we put emphasis on how users can intuitively understand how to use the system upper part is for data registration, modification and reference.
-The middle part, colored in darker color, is for QR code related operation and the lower part is used for reporting of statistical information for analysis.
+When making the design of system, we put emphasis on how users can intuitively understand how to use the system.

 The menus are located in the three (3) parts from upper to lower for both Clinic and Laboratory.
-The